pergus/netbox-zabbix/docs/proxy_model.md

 In passive mode, the proxy waits for the Zabbix server to connect and request data.
 Configuration fields:
 - `address` and `port`: Where the Zabbix server connects to the proxy

-## Best Practices

-1. **Network Configuration**: Ensure proper network connectivity between proxies, agents, and the Zabbix server based on the operating mode.

-2. **Encryption Security**: When using PSK encryption, use strong pre-shared keys with at least 32 hexadecimal digits.

-3. **Timeout Tuning**: Adjust timeout values based on network latency and the complexity of checks being performed.

-4. **Proxy Group Assignment**: Use proxy groups for critical monitoring infrastructure to ensure high availability.

-5. **Resource Planning**: Monitor proxy resource usage (CPU, memory, disk I/O) and plan capacity accordingly.

 6. **Descriptive Naming**: Use clear, descriptive names for proxies to facilitate management and troubleshooting.